awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 The following example creates a scalable target for an [AWS::AppStream::Fleet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-appstream-fleet.html)\.
 Application Auto Scaling can scale the number of fleet instances at a minimum of 1 instance and a maximum of 20\.

-To register a different resource supported by Application Auto Scaling, specify its namespace in `ServiceNamespace`, its scalable dimension in `ScalableDimension`, and its resource ID in `ResourceId`\.
-For examples, see [Examples](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html#examples) for registering scalable targets in the * AWS CLI Command Reference*\.
+To register a different resource supported by Application Auto Scaling, specify its namespace in `ServiceNamespace`, its scalable dimension in `ScalableDimension`, its resource ID in `ResourceId`, and its service\-linked role in `RoleARN`\.

 #### JSON<a name="aws-resource-applicationautoscaling-scalabletarget--examples--Register_a_Scalable_Target--json"></a>